awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-view-metrics.md

    This query displays a list of your pods, sorted by average number of container restarts\.

 1. If you want to try another query, you can use include fields in the list at the right of the screen\.
 For more information about query syntax, see [CloudWatch Logs Insights Query Syntax](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CWL_QuerySyntax.html)\.

+**To see lists of your resources**

+1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

+1. In the navigation pane, choose **Resources**\.

+1. The default view is a list of your resources being monitored by Container Insights, and alarms that you have set on these resources\.
+To see a visual map of the resources, choose **Map view**\.

+1. From the map view, you can pause your pointer over any resource in the map to see basic metrics about that resource\.
+You can choose any resource to see more detailed graphs about the resource\.

 ### Other Sample Queries for Container Insights<a name="Container-Insights-sample-queries"></a>